 B. Other Duties.
 The Executive Committee shall also:

-1. approve appointments by the President;

-2. make recommendations to the Board of Directors; and
+1. make recommendations to the Board of Directors; and

-3. have such other duties as are prescribed for the Executive Committee in these bylaws or by the Board of Directors.
+2. have such other duties as are prescribed for the Executive Committee in these bylaws or by the Board of Directors.

 Section 3.
 Meetings.
 Meetings of the Executive Committee shall be called by the President or any two members of the Executive Committee with at least 24 hours’ oral notice.
 Notice may be waived by the members of the Executive Committee in accordance with statutory requirements.